anmolagarwal999/Brick-Breaker-CLI-based-Game/stint_1/README.md

 - On hitting an explosive brick, a chain reaction is set up which tries
 - Currently, the effect of FastBall powerup is limited to ball's horizontal velocity only.
 This can be modified to affect vertical velocity as well by changing the flag variable at an indicated place in the code.
 - logging library was allowed after discussion with TA (does not affect game functionality in any way)
+- The descent of bricks can happen max once every time in a frame rather than always.
+If two balls hit the paddle, still descending by one unit only
+- If the color of a rainbow brick does not change in a frame, that means that it was of color ‘x’ in prev frame and now, it went to a color ‘x+1’ but ball must have hit it so color again changed to ‘x’;